 Lastly, the calves are for plantar flexion or simply, getting on your tippy-toes.

-Since you are a beginner to leg workouts, what we want is to hit every single one of those above-mentioned muscles in a single training session.
+Since you are a beginner to leg strength training workouts, what we want is to hit every single one of those above-mentioned muscles in a single muscle building session.

-To get through a brutal leg day, mindset is key.
+To get through a complete lower body workout, mindset is key.